Courses at the Harvard Kennedy School

 Exterior of Cgis Knafel Building

-All Government concentrators are allowed to meet up to 2 of their 3-4 elective requirements through courses at the Harvard Kennedy School, chosen from the list below.
-Please note that secondary-field requirements cannot be met through coursework at HKS.
+In addition to the classes above, there are courses on political-science topics at HKS that Government students may enroll in through cross-registration.
+Government concentrators are allowed to meet up to 2 of their 3-4 elective requirements through courses at HKS, chosen from the list below.
+Please note that secondary-field requirements cannot be met through cross-registration into courses at HKS.
 Enrollment in HKS courses is always at the discretion of the HKS professor; please refer to the HKS website for additional instructions.

 Concentrators do not need to request permission to count the courses below for concentration credit.
 Concentrators may petition to count other HKS courses for concentration credit by completing the following form: https://bit.ly/Gov_Elective_Credit_Petition.

-Please note that as of July 2024, no classes taken through cross-registration are counted toward a student’s official undergraduate GPA (unless a student receives a failing grade).
+Undergraduates are welcome to cross-register into more than 2 classes at HKS toward their 128-credit College graduation requirement, but no more than 2 cross-registered HKS classes will count toward concentration credit.
+In addition, please note that as of July 2024, no classes taken through cross-registration are counted toward a student’s official undergraduate GPA (unless a student receives a failing grade), although they are counted towards the concentration GPA for Government department honors determination.
 See the FAS Registrar’s webpage on cross-registration for more information.

 Harvard Kennedy School Courses Preapproved for Government Concentration Credit, 2025-26